ProgramIsFun/ue5-force-graph/To_do_list.md

 Every time I finish compelling, I change the program will crash.

+Either enabled the symbol of debugging to track what happened.

+Or.

 Try to start a new project and migrate to that new project.